anujchauhann09/system-design-labs/mini-social-media-event-system/notes.md

 # Mini Social Media Event System — Notes

-This is a personal log of how we built this system step by step.
+This is a personal log of how I built this system step by step.
 Not a tutorial.
-Just honest notes on what we built, why, what broke, and what we learned along the way.
+Just honest notes on what I built, why, what broke, and what I learned along the way.

 ---

-## Where we started
+## Where I started

 The goal was simple — build an API that accepts a like or comment, and instead of saving it directly to a database, publish it as an event.
 Other services would react to that event independently.